-Whale sharks are majestic monsters of the deep which are always breaking records – Let’s take a look at a few interesting facts about whale sharks that might surprise you:
+Whale sharks are majestic monsters of the deep which are always breaking records – here’s a few interesting facts which may surprise you:

 Their names can be confusing – they have nothing to do with whales, but they are sharks.
 However, they get their whale name from their sheer size – they are absolutely massive!